 Douglas’ awards include "Best Comedy Score" for Krampus from the International Film Music Critics Association (2016), “Compositor Revalacion” at the 3rd International Film Music Conference in Ubeda, Spain and “Best Animation” at the Royal Television Society in the United Kingdom.
 Nominations include “Discovery of the Year” at the 2006 World Soundtrack Awards in Ghent, Belgium, “Best Music” at the 2007 Saturn Awards, “Best Horror Score” and “Best New Composer” from the International Film Music Critics Association (2006 and 2010), and 2010 GoldSpirit Award for “Best Horror Thriller” at the International Film Music Festival in Ubeda, Spain

-Douglas’ recent projects include Netflix Original Movie The Babysitter, directed by McG, a concert film score for Buster Keaton’s 1926 silent film The General commissioned by the Dallas Chamber Symphony, and Waxwork Comics Vol. I and II with vinyl 7" soundtrack.
-The Trick ‘r Treat and Krampus scores have been released as double vinyl collector’s editions through Waxwork Records.
+Douglas’ television projects include two installments of the Blumhouse/Hulu series Into The Dark, and the Netflix Original Movie The Babysitter, directed by McG.
+Douglas has also composed two concert film scores commissioned by the Dallas Chamber Symphony, Buster Keaton’s 1926 silent film The General and Alfred Hitchcock's The Lodger.
+Other projects include Waxwork Comics Vol. I and II with vinyl 7" soundtrack, while the Trick ‘r Treat and Krampus scores have had multiple re-pressings as double vinyl collector’s editions through Waxwork Records.

 Douglas also works with the alt-rock band The Airborne Toxic Event arranging and orchestrating their albums for rock/symphonic performances with orchestras including the Louisville Orchestra, Colorado Symphony, Tulare County Symphony, and The Pacific Symphony.

 "..the movie benefits from Douglas Pipes' joyous music"